saikrishnamusunuru/edx-documentation/en_us/shared/course_features/teams/teams_setup.rst

 .. note::  EdX recommends that you do not delete team-sets once your course is running.
-If you delete a team-set from the **Teams Configuration** policy key, that team-set is no longer visible in the LMS, and learners will not be able to leave teams associated with the deleted team-set.
-(This isn't even true.
-They'll still show up on My Teams)
+If you delete a team-set from the **Teams Configuration** policy key, that team-set is no longer visible in the LMS, and learners will not be able to leave teams associated with the deleted team-set even though they will still appear in their “My Teams” tab.
+Please delete learners from teams before deleting the associated team-set from **Teams Configuration**.

 #.
 In Studio, from the **Settings** menu, select **Advanced Settings**,
    then locate the **Teams Configuration** policy key.